Virginia Military Survivors & Dependents Education Program

 - Casualty Reports

 - Birth Certificate or Adoption Decree/Court Order

-NOTE: If you are the stepchild of the Veteran, you must be adopted by the Veteran to meet the dependency eligibility criteria.
+NOTE: If you are the stepchild of the Veteran, you must be adopted by the Veteran in order to meet the dependency eligibility criteria.

 Follow this process to upload the requested documents:

 - Click View My Application